 Location and Description

-The 5,080-acre Coyote Mountains Wilderness is located 40 miles southeast of Tucson, Arizona in Pima County.
+The 5,080-acre Coyote Mountains Wilderness is located 40 miles southwest of Tucson, Arizona in Pima County.

 The wilderness includes the Coyote Mountains with their rugged peaks, massive rounded bluffs, sheer cliff faces, and large open canyons.
 The vegetation includes paloverde, saguaro, chaparral, and oak woodlands.